top of page

 For me, the focus of the investigation rests upon Hindemith’s intricate and complex use use of GS proportional design throughout the symphony, employing Fibonacci and Lucas summation series (and possibly derived values therefrom).
 This formal organizational tactic permeates the entire work, ranging from spans that (a) control large scale structural divisions, to (b) the formal ordering of localized segments, even unto (in many cases) (c) the organization of phrase construction.
 Within large segments of the movements, as well as proportionally smaller spans (or sections) within segments, series values are nested within one another, forming discrete proportionally coherent formal constructs.
 Hindemith also seems to employ “proportional modulation,” a process by which the referential durational value is altered, thus changing how a given proportional span is measured and rectified in terms of GS spans.

 It is of interest to observe that Hindemith's compositional procedure for this Symphony/Opera pair is identical to his other great allegorical work, Mathis der Maler, an allegorical treatment of the life and historical/political setting of Mathias Grünewald.
 This 1934/1936 Symphony/Opera pair is striking in its resemblance to the constructivist compositional aspects of the latter work.
 Given the times, Mathis served as a personal testament, with multiple layers of symbolism.
-For Hindemith, it poses-and answers-the Ultimate Question of the rôle of the Artist and Aesthete in times of terrible turmoil.
+For Hindemith, it poses-and answers-the Ultimate Question of the rôle of the Artist and Aesthete in times of terrible political and social turmoil.
 The final Alleluia fends off all supercilious carping and demands that the Artist/Aesthete is compelled to execute a higher obligation, a transcendent duty.

 By this time however, Hindemith’s music had somewhat fallen out of vogue, replaced by the post-war avant-garde and post-Webern Serialists.
 This in no way should be construed as lessening the work's inherent power or aesthetic value.

-Private Jazz studies with Bill Potts.
-And I stole anything I could from the mind of James Vincent Badolato.
+And I stole anything I could from the superb mind of Dr. James Vincent Badolato.

 Recording Engineering and Electronics classes, Wor-Wic Technical and Community College.